rungsini/rungsini-portfolio/README.md

 ![pic2](graph_pic/pic2.jpg)

-The Spaghetti Plot, depicting the number of dengue fever patients each year categorized by region, reveals a similar pattern across all regions.
-In each year, the number of patients tends to increase.
-There is a peak point during the rainy season of each year where the number of patients reaches its highest.
-Additionally, the data suggests a seasonal cyclicality.
+The Spaghetti Plot shows the number of dengue fever patients each year by region, revealing a consistent pattern and peak during the rainy season.
+Seasonal cyclicality is observed.

 - **Y-axis: Number of DHF (Cases) and X-axis: Average Temperature (°C)**

 ![pic3](graph_pic/pic3.jpg)

-The Scatter Plot shows the relationship between dengue fever cases and average temperature.
-It reveals a concentration of cases within the 28-32 degrees Celsius temperature range.
+The Scatter Plot indicates a concentration of dengue fever cases within the 28-32 degrees Celsius temperature range.
 However, caution is warranted due to potential data collection inconsistencies and Thailand's consistently warm climate, which ranges from 28-35 degrees Celsius on average.
 Therefore, definitive conclusions about data accuracy cannot be drawn from this graph alone.

 - **Y-axis: Number of DHF (Cases) and X-axis: Rainfall Amount (Millimeters)**

 ![pic4](graph_pic/pic4.jpg)

-From the Scatter Plot, which displays the number of patients with dengue fever and the rainfall quantity, it can be observed that the graph line tends to increase and extend horizontally.
-Generally, a higher number of patients are observed in the range of 0-500 millimeters of rainfall.
-However, it is still difficult to draw significant conclusions from the data.
+The Scatter Plot represents the number of patients with dengue fever and the amount of rainfall.
+Higher numbers of patients are observed in the 0-500 millimeters rainfall range, but further analysis is needed.

 - **Y-axis: Number of DHF (Cases) and X-axis: Population Size (Individuals)**

 ![pic5](graph_pic/pic5.jpg)

-The graph demonstrates a positive correlation between the number of dengue fever patients and the population count.
-As the population increases in each province, there is a clear trend of the number of patients also increasing.
+The graph shows a positive correlation between the number of dengue fever patients and population size.
+As population increases, the number of patients also rises.

 - **Y-axis: Number of DHF (Cases) and X-axis: Area (Square Kilometers)**